Ragged Clown

 The glare of steel being poured from a furnace shot to the sky beyond the window.
 A red glow went sweeping slowly over the office, over the empty desk, over Rearden’s face, as if in salute and farewell.

-When the heroes and looters actually do speak with each other it’s like some absurd Monty Python skit wherein the leprous townspeople, armed only with a bowl of radishes and a pound of liver, try to do battle with the Noble Paladins in Shining Armour mounted on Noble, Snorting Stallions only to be cut down one by snivelling one by the Paladins’ Virtuous Steel Blades.
+When the heroes and looters actually do speak with each other it’s like some absurd Monty Python skit where the leprous townspeople, armed only with a bowl of radishes and a pound of liver, try to do battle with the Noble Paladins in Shining Armour mounted on Snorting Stallions only to be cut down one by snivelling one by the Paladins’ Virtuous Steel Blades.
 Terry Gilliam could not have drawn it better.

 “All you want is production without men who are able to produce.”